boracun/MazeGame/README.md

 You can move using w, a, s, d keys. <br/>
 Press q to exit the game. <br/>

-Currently, the maze design is not finished.
-It will be completed in a few days.

 Credits to MelaTheTrololol on YouTube for the source code. <br/>
 You can find the tutorial here: https://www.youtube.com/watch?v=-BkHu8em9fM&t=605s&ab_channel=MelaTheTrololol <br/>